Norabui01/Battle-Ship-Display/README.md

 # Introduction to my Battle-Ship-Display program

-<html><h3>This program is one of my assignments that I had to do for my first Java class.
-It displays the Peg board for
+<html><h3>This program is one of my Java assignments.
+It displays the Peg board for Battleship Game.</h3>
-Battleship Game.</h3>

 My professor required us to implement a program that will initialize a battle ship game board with a single 5 unit long ship, positioned randomly but legally within the confines of the game board as you can see my program below.